saifibnaezhararko/Accelerating-hybrid-quantum-classical-machine-learning-tasks-on-HPC-platforms/pennylane_aer/README.md

 ## Consequences for the project

 - **Adjoint differentiation is still unavailable** for the lambeq path.
-  CLAUDE.md §3 lists it as a method to use, but lightning rejects adjoint on post-selected circuits, and Aer offers no backprop.
+  The project methodology lists it as a method to use, but lightning rejects adjoint on post-selected circuits, and Aer offers no backprop.
 Everything falls back to parameter-shift.
 The routes in §4 and §5 have no post-selection, so they are where adjoint on `lightning.gpu` is worth retesting first.